WASHFOLD HOME PAGE ——WASHFOLD AREA MAPS PAGE —— WASHFOLD DRAWINGS PAGE

 Description:

 Good example with internal and external shard walls.
 Narrow exit pool which is two metres square.
 Level ground within the fold rising gradually outside to the west.
-Some tumble as indicated but walls are generally in good condition.
-“Hog Hole” on western wall appears to be a field boulder incorporated into the wall rather than a moveable blockage.
+Some tumble as indicated but walls are generally in good condition. “hog hole” on western wall appears to be a field boulder incorporated into the wall rather than a moveable blockage.

 Recorded by: Lindsay Harrison, Jane Coward, Keith Nixon and Ken Lindley on 23rd March, 2022